 The cost of a real-life plan depends on several factors.
 They include the size of the lump sum payout required and the policyholder’s age, weight, and medical history.
 The minimum monthly premium permissible is £15 a month.

 Flexibility of Life Insurance

 Real-Life is a very flexible life insurance plan.
-The Exeter understand that the needs of a policyholder will change as their life circumstances evolve.
-A new house, an addition to the family or changing medical circumstances may all require the need to adapt coverage levels to reflect a unique situation which may increase, decrease, or keep premiums unchanged.
+The Exeter understands that the needs of a policyholder will change as their life circumstances evolve.
+A new house, an addition to the family, or changing medical circumstances may all require the need to adapt coverage levels to reflect a unique situation that may increase, decrease, or keep premiums unchanged.

 The Exeter Managed Life Policy

 Managed Life tailors to those who have type 2 diabetes or weight issues which may see them struggle to put in place life insurance at an acceptable cost.